eth-ait/GauSTAR/README.md

 Note that the access file `actorshq_access_4x.yaml` needs to be requested from the [official ActorsHQ website](https://actors-hq.com/#dataset).

 After training, the checkpoint will be saved at `/<your_humanrf_output_path>/humanrf_example_output/checkpoints/best.pth`.
 We also provide a pre-trained checkpoint [here](https://drive.google.com/file/d/1FTjVFDyo2gE_RZPPTSnl223kL7WLEmUz/view?usp=sharing) (only for Actor01 Sequence1, frame 40 to 80).

 You can customize training parameters (such as selecting the sequence, adjusting the frame range, and setting the number of training steps) by editing the configuration file in the command above (e.g., `data_process/humanrf/humanrf/configs/example_humanrf_GauSTAR.py`).

 ### HumanRF mesh extraction

-Once training is complete, you can extract meshes using the same Python command-line arguments from training:
+Once training is complete, run the mesh extraction script with the same command-line arguments as in training:

 ```bash
 python humanrf/run_mesh_extract_GauSTAR.py \